wework/ray/docs/foundations/typography.md

 ## Running Text

-This utility is useful for long-form content, especially content that is dynamically genereated from markdown.
+This utility is useful for long-form content, especially content that is dynamically generated from markdown.
 It will directly style `h1`–`h6`, `p`, `blockquote`, `ul`, and `ol` tags.
 This will generally only be needed when `$ray-assign-typography-styles-natively` is set to false.

 <component
     component="typography"